Tox1cCoder/Advanced-CV/README.md

 ## Face Mesh

 Spots 468 3D face landmarks in real-time.
-To see the code go [here]faceMesh).
+To see the code go [here](faceMesh).

 ## Hand Volume Control

 Controls the volume of Windows with your fingers.
-To see the code go [here]volumeControl).
+To see the code go [here](volumeControl).

 ## Finger Counting

 Count the number of fingers in a frame.
-To see the code go [here]fingerCounting).
+To see the code go [here](fingerCounting).

 ## Personal Trainer